fsantini/python-e3dc/README.md

 ### Note: The RSCP interface

-The communication to an E3/DC system has to be implementes via a rather complicated protocol, called by E3/DC RSCP.
+The communication to an E3/DC system has to be implemented via a rather complicated protocol, called by E3/DC RSCP.
 This protocol is binary and based on websockets.
-The documentation provided by E3/DC is limited and outdated .
+The documentation provided by E3/DC is limited and outdated.
 It can be found in the E3/DC download portal.

 If keepAlive is false, the websocket connection is closed after the command.
 This makes sense because these requests are not meant to be made as often as the status requests, however, if keepAlive is True, the connection is left open and kept alive in the background in a separate thread.